Skip to main content

 Call for Projects 2024

-To enable the establishment of a pipeline of bankable investment projects in energy efficiency and renewable energy, DeepDC will set up a NetZero Platform to facilitate the linking and matching of experts/consultants, technology providers, financial institutions, and companies.
-A scalable innovative financial mechanism, which will incentivise GHG mitigating investments and ensure actual benefits at company level will address financial barriers.
+To enable the establishment of a pipeline of bankable investment projects in energy efficiency and renewable energy, DeepDC will set up a NetZero Platform to facilitate the linking and matching of experts/ consultants, technology providers, financial institutions, and companies.
+A scalable, innovative financial mechanism that incentivises GHG mitigation investments, and ensures tangible benefits at the company level will address financial barriers.

-By creating an ecosystem and market for investment in energy efficiency (EE), significant emission reductions are expected even after project end.
+By creating an ecosystem and market for investment in energy efficiency, significant emission reductions are expected even after project end.

-The core financial mechanism under the financial component (FC) is a results-based grant comprised of two sub-components.
-The first sub-component of EUR 0.7 million will be used to finance 10 “lighthouse” projects to demonstrate credible business cases.
+The core financial mechanism under the Financial Cooperation (FC) component is a results-based grant comprised of two sub-components.
+The first sub-component of EUR 0.7 million will be used to finance ten “lighthouse” projects to demonstrate credible business cases.
 The second sub-component of EUR 14.4 million will be used to reward the manufacturing factories for investing in appropriate decarbonisation technologies by borrowing from private/public lenders.
 Both sub-components will follow the same financial mechanism.
-The grant will be paid on a results-based mechanism in cooperation with financial institutions and directly be linked to the “mitigation success”.
+The grant will be paid on a results-based mechanism in cooperation with financial institutions and directly be linked to mitigation success

-EUR 7.6 million will be allocated to the technical corporation (TC) component of the project.
-Under this component the project will develop a continuous pipeline of projects, establish one Technical Support Cells per cluster, develop a NetZero Platform, and provide technical assistance and capacity building to energy services consultants, technology solution providers and financial lenders.
-It will also include gender equality and social inclusion as a cross-cutting scheme and facilitate multistakeholder public-private dialogue sessions to address the identified regulatory barriers.
+EUR 7.6 million will be allocated to the Technical Cooperation (TC) component of the project.
+Under this component the project will develop a continuous pipeline of projects, establish one Technical Support Cell per cluster, develop a NetZero Platform, and provide technical assistance and capacity development to energy services consultants, technology solution providers and financial lenders.
+It will also include gender equality and social inclusion (GESI) as a cross-cutting scheme, and facilitate multistakeholder public-private dialogue sessions to address the identified regulatory barriers.

 Image: Image credit: Vidur Malhotra